-What to Look for When Buying Vitamin C in Skincare
+What to Look for When Buying Vitamin C Skincare Products

 In order for it to be effective, your formula should contain 10% to 20% vitamin C. “The best vitamin C formulations also contain other antioxidants like vitamin E or ferulic acid,” Dr. Frank says.
 For oily skin, we recommend the SkinCeuticals C E Ferulic With 15% L-Ascorbic Acid, which combines vitamin C with 1% vitamin E and 0.5% ferulic acid.
 For dry skin, try the L'Oréal Paris Revitalift Derm Intensives Vitamin C Serum, which combines 10% vitamin C with hyaluronic acid to attract moisture.